 They always think along with us

-Esther de Wilde, Patient Information & Low Literacy Adviser, explains the reasons for purchasing training courses at TopTaal.
-"We have a large Services department.
+Esther de Wilde, Patient Information & Low Literacy Advisor, explains the reasons for purchasing training courses from TopTaal.
+'We have a large Services department.
 This includes the cleaning team.
-Because there are many people working whose Dutch is not the native language, we have decided to give them the opportunity to improve their language skills.
-This group of employees turned out to encounter many things.
-Consider reading instructions and safety instructions.
+Because there are many people who are not native Dutch, we have decided to give them the opportunity to improve their language skills.
+This group of employees appeared to run into many things.
+Consider reading instructions and safety precautions.
 That had to be different.
-Language is a means to make the employees function better.
-And because we focus increasingly on low-literate employees and patients, the language courses are indispensable for us. "
+Language is a means to make employees function better.
+And because we are increasingly focusing on low-literate employees and patients, the language courses are indispensable for us. '

-Esther is willing and friendly, that is how Esther experiences the contacts at TopTaal.
+Willing and friendly, that is how Esther experiences the contact persons of TopTaal.
 'They always think along with us.
 They also help very well with applying for subsidies.
-This is how they looked this year when we wanted to apply for a subsidy again.
-They informed us when the deadline for the application came again and then filled in a large part of the grant application for us.
-That helped us enormously. "
+They watched this year when we wanted to apply for subsidy again.
+They notified us when the application deadline was approaching and then completed a large part of the grant application for us.
+That has helped us enormously. '

 The flexibility that TopTaal offers also benefits from the Spaarne Gasthuis.
 Together with TopTaal, Esther seeks out the most suitable times for the courses.
 After all, cleaners work a lot in evening shifts and it is therefore important that they can follow the course during the day.
 'The evaluation of the course last year showed that there was a fairly long period between the intakes and the start of the courses.
 This was due to the allocation of the subsidy.
 This year we could have done it differently. "